-Miami artist Xavier Cortada continues his crusade against sea-level rise with a public project in Pinecrest
+Miami artist Xavier Cortada continues his crusade against sea-level rise with a public project

 Miami’s Xavier Cortada is a world-renowned multimedia artist using his creative talents and analytical mind to draw awareness to the dangers of climate change.
 Regardless of medium, his messages are ominous.